prince62058/Updated_postfolio/VERCEL_DEPLOYMENT_GUIDE.md

 2. Login with GitHub
 3. Click "New Project"
 4. Import your GitHub repository
-5. Framework Preset: Select "Other"
+5. Framework Preset: Select "Vite" (or "Other")
-6. Build Command: `npm run build`
+6. Build Command: `node build.js` (will auto-detect)
 7. Output Directory: `dist`
 8. Install Command: `npm install`
 9. Configure environment variables in Settings